cyberphor/knowledge-base/security/network-security/README.md

 * Stateful firewalls: filter by IP address, port, and the state of a connection
 * Web Application Firewalls (WAF): filter by application request (it's focused on protecting the server)

+**Cloud Security Access Broker**
+A Cloud Security Access Broker (CASB) is an inline software or hardware appliance used to detect data loss incidents between on-prem and cloud environments.

 **Proxy Servers**
 A proxy server is used to filter and cache application requests.
 It's like a WAF accept it's focused on protecting the client.